 It is also important that throughout your hiking preparation that you take time to stretch and rest.
 After each training session is sure that you stretch your quads, hamstrings, glutes, back, and arms.

 Muscle tightness can lead to imbalances and ultimately pain or injury.
 Be sure that you do no “overtrain” and that you include at least 1 full day of complete rest to allow your body to regenerate and recharge.

 Preparing For Carrying A Backpack During Your Hike

 First things first.
 Ensure that you choose the right backpack for your body type and the type of hike that you’ll be doing.
-You’ll find lots of great tips and recommendations in our article 13 Best Hiking Backpacks of 2019.
+You’ll find lots of great tips and recommendations in our article 13 Best Hiking Backpacks.

 Strength Training Specifically For Backpacking

-It’s important to strengthen your posterior chain, neck and shoulders.
+It’s important to strengthen your posterior chain, neck, and shoulders.
 Doing so will minimize aches and pains throughout your hike.
-Before we get into a specific backpack training program, let’s start by the most obvious way to train.
+Before we get into a specific backpack training program, let’s start with the most obvious way to train.

 Carry a weighted backpack during your weekly training.
 Each week you can add additional weight to your pack in order to build up strength and endurance.

 Related Reading: Tour du Mont Blanc Self-Guided Tours